-World-leading partnerships creating a network that will decarbonise the South Coast region and beyond.
+World-leading collaborations creating a network that will decarbonise the South Coast region and beyond.

-The Solent Cluster is a partnership bringing together private, public and non-governmental organisations who wish to collaborate to decarbonise the Solent region and beyond.
+The Solent Cluster brings together private, public and non-governmental organisations who wish to collaborate to decarbonise the Solent region and beyond.
 Our members include international energy producers with proven expertise in CCS and hydrogen technology, global manufacturers and engineering companies, regional businesses and industries, energy providers, leading logistics and infrastructure operators, academic institutions and public sector organisations.

 Working together The Solent Cluster will